chinamike65/hugo-tuolesi/content/book3/book3en.md

 I would like to share with fellow practitioners the experience of proof-reading and studying "San Shi Dao" over the past year.
 Please forgive me for any parts which may seem incomprehensible or difficult to understand.

-In order to save sentient beings, the Buddha preached 84,000 Dharma Doors, the core of which is the sequence of the Bodhi path.
+In order to save all sentient beings, the Buddha preached 84,000 Dharma Doors, the core of which is the sequence of the Bodhi path.
 The order of the path is either manifest or hidden, and has always been hidden in the scriptures.

 The sequence of Stages of the Way preached by Buddha Shakyamuni is "The Great Prajna Sutra", and the sequence of Stages preached by Maitreya Bodhisattva is "The View on the Majesty of the Present".

-Great Bodhisattvas such as Nagarjuna and Wusang, as the lineage masters of the sequence of Stages, have all been followers of the sequence of Stages.
+Great Bodhisattvas such as Nagarjuna and Asanga, as the lineage masters of the sequence of Stages, have all been followers of the sequence of Stages.

 The successive biography of books and essays.